-Job descriptions have been around for a long time and are being used in many processes from hiring to organizational design.
+Job descriptions have been around for a long time and are being used in many processes, from hiring to organizational design.
 But the voices calling them obsolete are becoming louder.
 Their criticism is correct as long as they refer to badly managed and badly written job descriptions.
 But why compare with the worst case?
-Well managed job descriptions on the contrary will support important issues such as employee experience and even productivity.
+Well-managed job descriptions, on the contrary, will support important issues such as employee experience and even productivity.

-These are good reasons to not use bad job descriptions.
+These are good reasons not to use bad job descriptions.
 But it does not invalidate using good job descriptions.
-In this series of three articles, we provide an overview of what you can get out of them, which items should be included and how to write them.
-You will be rewarded with an easily accessible tool to improve the whole employee journey, make HR work more efficient and even raise productivity throughout an entire organization.
+In this series of three articles, we provide an overview of what you can get out of them, which items should be included, and how to write them.
+You will be rewarded with an easily accessible tool to improve the whole employee journey, make HR work more efficient, and even raise productivity throughout an entire organization.

 Where do good job descriptions provide tangible benefits?